All Bills

 Overview

-Another perennial public policy issue, the passage of mobile sports betting would legalize access to a sportsbook in the pocket of every adult Minnesotan.
+The passage of mobile sports betting would legalize access to a sportsbook in the pocket of every adult Minnesotan.

 Large and profitable online gambling companies track users’ activity, prompting betting on not only the outcome of the game but also on details such as every coin toss and play of the game.
 The companies target the most addicted to their platforms, often young men or economically struggling individuals, drawing most of the company revenue from these customers by sending them cash to continue placing bets and even awarding certain customers a VIP host.